 This is one hidden treasure in the city which seems a bit secluded from the rest.
 Bala quila is situated on the top of a hill.
 The road gets lonely after certain distance but if you going in a huge group...this place is a must visit!
 Its mainly the view from that fort that mesmerises you... with lush green surroundings and peacocks almost everywhere.

 If you love plants, green cover & fresh air then you must visit this garden at Alwar.
-At the center of this garden is "Shimla summer house" built by King Mangal Singh where the temperature is a bit lower than external temperature and you could feel the air more fresh and rich in oxygen inside the Shimla summer house.
+At the center of the garden is "Shimla summer house" built by King Mangal Singh where the temperature is a bit lower than external temperature and you could feel the air more fresh and rich in oxygen inside the Shimla summer house.

 Moosi Maharani ki Chhatri